k2datascience/ds-foundations/README.md

 #### Calculus
 - **Review:** [Calculus Summary](https://s3.amazonaws.com/ds-foundations/resources/Calculus_Summary.pdf) by Professor Glenn Ledder at UNL.
 - **Learn:** [Calculus](https://www.khanacademy.org/math/calculus-home) from Khan Academy. *(Optional)* [Multivariable Differentiation](https://www.khanacademy.org/math/calculus-home/multivariable-calculus).

----

-## <a name="section-c"></a>Questions

-If anything is unclear or you get stuck, [please reach out immediately](<mailto:hello@k2datascience.com>).
-The program was created by data scientists and machine learning engineers.
-We have a biased view of which concepts should be learned in which order.
-We have tried to put ourselves in your shoes, but there is always room for improvement!